ABOUT

 Statue of Mother Cabrini in the Shrine of the Immaculate Conception

 When I came to a few moments later I saw that the statue said “St. Frances Xavier Cabrini, Patroness of Immigrants” and I immediately thought: “Oh!
 I’m supposed to be an immigration lawyer!”
 At the time, I did not know about Mother Cabrini.
-But for more than 40 years I have never second-guessed my conviction that in that rather comical way she revealed to me that my vocation was to follow her in serving immigrants.
+But for 40 years I have never second-guessed my conviction that in that rather comical way she revealed that my vocation was to follow her in serving immigrants.
 So I got my law degree at Catholic University.

 Hakes at Mother Cabrini statue